TwoBitMachines/FlareEngineDocs/source/worldVariables/worldVariables.rst

      - If this is Health, the amount of time after being damaged where the character can't take any damage.

    * - Save
      - If enabled, the system will save and restore the current value.
+During development, press the delete icon to erase saved data.

    * - Is Scriptable Object
      - If enabled, a button will appear to create a scriptable object (**WorldFloatSO**).
 If created, it will be found in the AssetsFolder/Variables folder.
 If the scriptable